The Last Manual

 The Mei-Xing Chen Document

 "Three hundred and forty views.
 In its entire existence, three hundred and forty people looked at the document that could have fed the world.
-Six hundred million people died because the three hundred and forty-first person didn't open it in time."
+ORACLE saw what humans couldn't: that this unread guide contained competence that couldn't be reproduced from first principles fast enough to prevent starvation.
+It preserved it.
+Nobody found it for two years."

 Current Applications